-Such perspectives have triggered a research effort towards coherent control of excitonic excitations in semiconductor quantum dots.
-First successful experiments have shown coherent control on excited state transitions in the weak excitation regime (26; 27; 28) before Rabi oscillations could be demonstrated on different quantum dot systems (29; 30; 31; 32; 33).
-All these experiments have so far revealed a finite damping of Rabi oscillations, which has been attributed either to excitation-induced dephasing due to Coulomb interactions among charge excitations (29; 34) or to exciton-phonon coupling (35; 36).
-Most recently, an all-optical two-bit quantum logic gate has been demonstrated using the exciton and biexciton transitions of a single quantum dot (37).
+Such perspectives have triggered a research effort toward coherent control of excitonic excitations in semiconductor quantum dots.
+Initial successful experiments have shown coherent control on excited state transitions in the weak excitation regime [26-28] before Rabi oscillations could be demonstrated on different quantum dot systems [29-33].
+All these experiments have so far revealed a finite damping of Rabi oscillations, which has been attributed either to excitation-induced dephasing due to Coulomb interactions among charge excitations [29, 34] or to exciton-phonon coupling [35, 36].
+Most recently, an all-optical two-bit quantum logic gate was demonstrated using the exciton and biexciton transitions of a single quantum dot [37].

-In this paper, we present our recent experimental work on coherent control of excitonic excitations in quantum dots.
-We discuss a novel nano-optical technique (34) for probing optical nonlinearities of single quantum dots on ultrafast time scales (34; 38).
-Coherent control of both amplitude (39) and phase (40) of the coherent exciton polarization in a single interface quantum dot is demonstrated and interactions between permanent excitonic dipole moments in a pair of neighboring quantum dots are resolved by analyzing Rabi oscillations in their nonlinear optical response (39).
+Here we present our recent experimental work on coherent control of excitonic excitations in quantum dots.
+We discuss a novel nano-optical technique [34] for probing optical nonlinearities of single quantum dots on ultrafast time scales [34, 38].
+Coherent control of both amplitude [39] and phase [40] of the coherent exciton polarization in a single interface quantum dot is demonstrated and interactions between permanent excitonic dipole moments in a pair of neighboring quantum dots are resolved by analyzing Rabi oscillations in their nonlinear optical response [39].

-The manuscript is structured as follows: In Sec.
-2 we summarize the most important properties of the investigated samples.
-In Sec.
-3 the experimental techniques are described.
-Results on coherent control of single quantum dots are given and discussed in Sec.
-4. In Sec.
-5 we present first results on dipolar couplings between two quantum dots.
-Some conclusions are given sin Sec.
-6.
+In Sect.
+15.2 we summarize the relevant properties of the investigated samples.
+In Sect.
+15.3 we describe our experimental techniques.
+Results on coherent control of single quantum dots are given and discussed in Sect.
+15.4.
+In Sect.
+15.5 we present first results on dipolar couplings between two quantum dots.
+In Sect.
+15.6 we give some conclusions.